D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: State of the Art

-Gaussian Processes (GP) have been explored as probabilistic alternatives for representing distance fields, offering uncertainty estimation capabilities.
-Previous approaches have used GP-based models for uncertainty-aware mapping \cite{GPDF_for_mapping}, but their inference remains computationally intensive due to the inversion of covariance matrices.
-To address computational constraints, hierarchical representations such as Octrees have been employed \cite{GPDF_for_mapping}.
-VDB-GPDF \cite{VDB-GPDF} leverages a logarithmic Gaussian Processes embedded within the OpenVDB structure, generating continuous ESDFs with uncertainty measures.
-Nonetheless, the computational complexity associated with GP inference remains a significant obstacle for real-time implementation.
+Gaussian Processes (GP) have been proposed as probabilistic distance‐field representations with built-in uncertainty estimation.
+GP-based mapping methods remain computationally expensive due to covariance matrix inversion, even when hierarchical structures such as Octrees are used.
+VDB-GPDF \cite{VDB-GPDF} embeds logarithmic GP models in OpenVDB to produce continuous ESDFs with uncertainty, but GP inference still limits real-time performance.

 A significant limitation among these methodologies is their primary orientation toward mapping tasks, with limited or no direct application to real-time SLAM due to computational demands and quantization errors inherent in discretized representations.
 Consequently, real-time trajectory estimation and incremental map updates remain challenging.